(The following is an excerpt from my book Independent Contractor, Sole Proprietor, and LLC Taxes Explained in 100 Pages

 As long as your “net earnings from self-employment” are $400 or more, you will be responsible for paying the self-employment tax — calculated as 15.3% of your net earnings from self-employment.

 To calculate your net earnings from self-employment, subtract your business expenses from your business revenues, then multiply the difference by 92.35%.
 (This odd multiplication figure is the result of the fact that you’re allowed to deduct 50% of your self-employment tax when calculating the income upon which the tax will be charged.)

-It’s important to note that the Social Security portion of the self-employment tax only applies to the first $117,000 of earned income.
+It’s important to note that the 12.4% Social Security tax only applies to the first $118,500 of earned income per year.
 (This number is updated annually, so be sure to check what the most recent limit is.)
-For any annual earnings beyond $117,000 the self-employment tax is only 2.9% rather than the usual 15.3%.
+The 2.9% Medicare tax, however, does not have a limit.

 (For more information, see the book on Amazon: Independent Contractor, Sole Proprietor, and LLC Taxes Explained in 100 Pages or Less.)